viswanathsandu/QuickGuides/mongodb-nature-guide.md

-# MongoDB: A Guide Inspired by Nature
+# MongoDB: A Guide for the Modern World

 *A comprehensive guide for SQL Database Administrators transitioning to the world of MongoDB*